WolBanking77: Wolof Banking Speech Intent Classification Dataset: Dataset evaluation Experiments

 \textbf{Phi-4-multimodal-instruct}: Phi-4-multimodal is a multimodal Small Language Model (SLM) supporting image, text and audio within a single model.
-Phi-4-multimodal has the ability to handle multiple modalities without interference thanks to the Mixture of LoRAs \citep{hu2021loralowrankadaptationlarge}.
-To support multilingual inputs and outputs, the tiktoken tokenizer \footnote{\href{https://github.com/openai/tiktoken}{Tiktoken Tokenizer}} is used with a vocabulary size of approximately 200K.
-The model is based on a Transformer decoder \citet{Vaswani2017AttentionIA} and supports a context length of 128K based on LongRopE \citep{ding2024longropeextendingllmcontext}.
-Regarding the Speech/Audio modality, several modules have been introduced including the audio encoder composed of 3 CNN layers and 24 Conformer blocks \citep{gulati2020conformerconvolutionaugmentedtransformerspeech}.
-To map the dimension (1024-d) of audio features to the text embedding space (3072-d), 2 MLP layers are used in the Audio Projector module.
-Note that LoRA$_{A}$ was used on all attention and MLP layers with a rank of 320.
+It can handle multiple modalities without interference thanks to the Mixture of LoRAs \citep{hu2022lora}.
+To enable multilingual inputs and outputs, the tiktoken tokenizer \footnote{\href{https://github.com/openai/tiktoken}{Tiktoken Tokenizer}} is used with a vocabulary size of approximately 200K tokens.
+The model is based on a Transformer decoder \citet{NIPS2017_3f5ee243} and supports a context length of 128K based on LongRopE \citep{10.5555/3692070.3692512}.
+For the speech/audio modality, several modules have been introduced, including an audio encoder composed of 3 CNN layers and 24 Conformer blocks \citep{gulati20_interspeech}.
+To map 1024-dimensional audio features to the 3072-dimensional text embedding space, 2 MLP layers are used in the Audio Projector module.
+Note that LoRA$_{A}$ was used to all attention and MLP layers with a rank of 320.
 Phi-4-multimodal was trained on 2M hours of private speech-text pairs in 8 languages.
-A second post-training phase by Supervised Fine Tuning (SFT) of speech/audio data pairs was conducted.
-For the ASR task, it includes 20k hours of private data as well as 20k hours of public data covering 8 languages.
-The SFT data follows the following format: \begin{mylisting} < |user| >< audio > {task prompt} < |end| >< |assistant| > {label} < |end| > \end{mylisting} Task prompt designates the task on which the model is to be fine-tuned.
+A second post-training phase using Supervised Fine Tuning (SFT) on speech/audio data pairs was then conducted.
+For the ASR task, this included 20k hours of private data and 20k hours of public data across 8 languages.
+The SFT data follows the format below:

+The task prompt designates the specific task on which the model is to be fine-tuned.

-Phi-4-multimodal outperforms nvidia/canary-1b-flash \citet{zelaskoTrainingInferenceEfficiency2025}, WhisperV3 1.5B \citet{radford2022robustspeechrecognitionlargescale}, SeamlessM4T-V2 2.3B \citet{communication2023seamlessm4tmassivelymultilingual}, Qwen2-audio 8B \citet{chu2024qwen2audiotechnicalreport}, Gemini-2.0-Flash \citet{geminiteam2024geminifamilyhighlycapable} and GPT-4o \citet{openai2024gpt4ocard} on the OpenASR dataset leaderboard \footnote{\href{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}} with a WER score of 6.14.
+Phi-4-multimodal outperforms nvidia/canary-1b-flash \citet{zelaskoTrainingInferenceEfficiency2025}, WhisperV3 1.5B \citet{10.5555/3618408.3619590}, SeamlessM4T-V2 2.3B \citet{communication2023seamlessm4tmassivelymultilingual}, Qwen2-audio 8B \citet{chu2024qwen2audiotechnicalreport}, Gemini-2.0-Flash \citet{geminiteam2024geminifamilyhighlycapable} and GPT-4o \citet{openai2024gpt4ocard} on the OpenASR dataset leaderboard \footnote{\href{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}} with a WER score of 6.14.